Robust Failure Diagnosis of Microservice System through Multimodal Data: Abstract

 \section{Abstract}

 Automatic failure diagnosis is crucial for large microservice systems.
 Currently, most failure diagnosis methods rely solely on single-modal data (\ie using either metrics, logs, or traces).
 In this study, we conduct an empirical study using real-world failure cases to show that combining these sources of data (multimodal data) leads to a more accurate diagnosis.
-However, effectively representing this data and addressing imbalanced failures remain a challenge.
-To tackle these issues, we introduce \method, a robust failure diagnosis approach that uses multimodal data.
+However, effectively representing these data and addressing imbalanced failures remain challenging.
+To tackle these issues, we propose \method, a robust failure diagnosis approach that uses multimodal data.
 It leverages embedding techniques and data augmentation to represent the multimodal data of service instances, combines deployment data and traces to build a \kglong, and uses a graph neural network to localize the root cause instance and determine the failure type.
-Our evaluations using real-world datasets show that \method outperforms existing methods in terms of root cause instance localization and failure type determination.
+Our evaluations using real-world datasets show that \method outperforms existing methods in terms of root cause instance localization (improving by 20.9\% to 368\%) and failure type determination (improving by 11.0\% to 169\%).

 }